Dandelion Extract Benefits – Research & Applications | MY8®

-Current research shows that dandelion extract is not only valued in traditional medicine, but also has enormous potential in fighting cancer.
-The study by Wang et al. (2022) examines the effect of the extract on triple-negative breast cancer (TNBC), a particularly aggressive and difficult-to-treat type of cancer.
+Current research shows that dandelion extract is not only valued in traditional medicine, but also holds enormous potential in the fight against cancer.
+The study by Wang et al. (2022) investigates the effect of the extract on triple-negative breast cancer (TNBC), a particularly aggressive and difficult-to-treat type of cancer.

 The study combined modern analytical methods such as network pharmacology and multi-omics techniques to understand the mechanisms of action of dandelion extract against TNBC.
 In vitro and in vivo studies were conducted to analyze the effect on cell proliferation and metabolic processes.